 Required music instruction includes weekly lessons and master classes.
-Chamber music and large ensembles may be assigned by the major teacher as appropriate.
-Students in 11th and 12th grades are required to enroll in Music Theory & Musicianship, Aural Skills, or Music Literature & Analysis, as assigned by the theory faculty.
+Chamber music and large ensembles may be assigned by the faculty as appropriate.
+Students in 11th and 12th grades are required to enroll in Music Theory & Musicianship, Aural Skills or Music Literature & Analysis, as assigned by the theory faculty.

 B. Diploma Requirements